Dos4dev/StackOfInfluxWithGrafanaByDocker/README.md

-This is docker-compose.yml file of InfluxDB TICK stack push Grafana
+This is docker-compose.yml file of InfluxDB TICK and Grafana should be added.